kimbelas/Whop-Template/README.md

 A production-ready Next.js template for building Whop apps with full API integration, Whop SDK, iframe support, TypeScript, Tailwind CSS, and Supabase.

+> **📝 Note:** This template includes example features (user management) to demonstrate best practices.
+When building your app, you should remove these examples and add your own features.
+See [Template Usage](#-template-usage) below.

 ## Features

 - ✅ **Complete Whop Integration** - Full API with user model, access control, and authentication